Average But Inspired

 How to Paint a Countertop to Look Like Marble!

 I LOVE a good home transformation experiment, and today’s post showcases an amazing one!
 I’m going to show you how to paint a countertop to look like marble.
-I painted my dated granite countertop in my powder room and I achieved a convincing marble finish!
-And guess what?
-You can, too!

 This is AWESOME!
 Who knew you could paint a countertop to look like marble?
 See how this blogger painted her granite countertop and made her bathroom look so much better as a result!